top of page

 Use vivid language.
 Focus on the outcome.
 And don’t be afraid to show personality—people buy from people.

-A well-written description builds trust, curiosity, and desire—before they even click “buy.”
+A well-written description builds trust, curiosity, and desire—all before they even click “buy.”

 Utilize Discounts and Promotions